ebbertd/chisq.posthoc.test/README.md

 # Overview

 chisq.posthoc.test is a R package that is designed to run a post hoc analysis for Pearson's Chi-squared Test for Count Data.
+The residuals as well as p-values will be returned.

 ## Installation